kushbasyal/Customer_Shopping_Analysis/README.md

 ## Contact

-For questions or suggestions, please contact [Your Name] at [your.email@example.com].
+For questions or suggestions, please contact Kushal Basyal at kushalbasyal123@gmail.com